 - 4. Protect and enhance the biodiversity of the Port's natural resources. - a.
 Continue existing and pursue new actions and partnerships to advance city-wide biodiversity goals in a manner consistent with the Port's operations and unique environmental setting. - b.
-Implement City biodiversity goals and best sustainable practices (e.g., LEED standards, wildlife- and Bay-friendly practices and drought-tolerant plantings) in new and redevelopment projects, including open spaces, the public realm, and the public and private built environment. - c.
+Implement City biodiversity goals and best sustainable practices (e.g., LEED standards, wildlifeand Bay-friendly practices and native plants, prioritizing plants native to San Francisco to the greatest extent feasible) in new and redevelopment projects, including open spaces, the public realm, and the public and private built environment. - c.
 Protect, maintain, and highlight existing natural shorelines and habitat areas, and manage impacts of invasive species, predators, and public access. - d.
 Incorporate multi-benefit green infrastructure in stormwater management, flood control, and public realm improvements to promote biodiversity and provide ecological value. - e.
-Seek opportunities to build natural infrastructure (e.g., wetlands, horizontal levees, and living shorelines) and habitat into shoreline stabilization or improvement projects; create "soft" waterfront edges where feasible and appropriate. - f.
+Prioritize development of natural infrastructure (e.g., wetlands, horizontal levees, and living shorelines) and habitat into shoreline stabilization or improvement projects; create "soft" waterfront edges where feasible and appropriate. - f.
 Seek opportunities to create a mosaic of different kinds of in-water and shoreline habitat; consider opportunities to integrate habitat into design and construction of in-water structures such as oyster baskets or textured vertical surfaces. - g.
-Pursue partnerships and funding to support research and implementation of innovative habitat restoration methods that will improve biodiversity and ecological function on Port lands and around the Bay. - h.
+Pursue partnerships and funding to support research and implementation of innovative habitat restoration methods that will improve biodiversity and ecological function on Port lands and around the Bay.

+h.
 Seek locations and opportunities for new and expanded environmental education programs and signage along the waterfront to engage and educate local residents and visitors and to connect the public of all ages with nature (e.g., at existing and planned marinas, boat launches, etc.).